gsidhu/buzee-tauri/logbook.md

 ### Backend
 - Allow searching by `created_at`, `last_modified` or `last_opened`.
 - Implement `frecency`.
 Sort search results by `frecency`.
 Maybe weave `last_opened` into the formula?
-- Figure out how to add app menu and context menus.
+- [x] Figure out how to add app menu and context menus.
 - Set up cron job to index every hour.
+  - Add code for adding folders to the index.
+  - Add code for indexing file contents.
-- Add graceful error handling instead of panic.
+- Add graceful error handling using logger instead of panic.
-- Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))
+- [x] Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))
 - Check why QuickLook (`qlmanage`) blocks the main process.
 What if it was launched in a child process?
 - Add a tray icon and menubar window.